Audio glossary

 Pro Logic

-Describes an audio codec from Dolby.
+An audio codec from Dolby.
 Dolby Pro Logic can decode room sound information from a stereo source.

 Dolby SurroundDolby Surround is an outdated analogue multi-channel sound system that can accommodate four audio channels in two soundtracks.